raspberrypilearning/clone-wars/en/step_3.md

-## Making a Spaceship
+## Make a spaceship

 Let's make a spaceship that will defend the Earth!

-+ Start a new Scratch project and delete the cat sprite.
++ Start a new Scratch project, and delete the cat sprite.

 [[[generic-scratch-new-project]]]

-+ Add the 'stars' backdrop and the 'Spaceship' sprite to your project.
-Shrink the spaceship and move it near the bottom of the screen.
++ Add the `stars` backdrop and the `Spaceship` sprite to your project.

 	![screenshot](images/invaders-sprites.png)